trustburn79-droid/TburnChain/replit.md

 ### Technical Implementations
 The frontend is built with React 18, TypeScript, Vite, Wouter for routing, and TanStack Query v5 for data fetching.
 The backend uses Express.js for REST APIs and `ws` for WebSocket communication.
 PostgreSQL (Neon Serverless) with Drizzle ORM provides data persistence via a DbStorage abstraction.
 Real-time updates are handled by WebSockets.
 BigInt values are serialized to strings, and token amounts are in Wei-unit strings.
 Timestamps are Unix seconds.
 A transaction simulator includes interactive creation, broadcasting, and Zod validation.

-**Admin Panel Resilience Layer**: Implements a client-side snapshot management system that preserves last known good data and gracefully falls back to demo data during API failures.
+**Admin Panel Production-Grade Error Handling**: Implements a real failure tracking system that shows actual system state without masking issues.
 Features include:
-- **Snapshot Persistence**: Saves successful API responses to localStorage with metadata (timestamp, source, error counts)
+- **Failure History**: Persists up to 100 recent failures to localStorage with timestamps, status codes, and endpoints
-- **Intelligent Fallback**: After 3 consecutive failures, automatically switches to demo data to maintain UI functionality
+- **Real Failure Display**: Shows actual API errors (401, 429, 500, 502) without fallback to fake data
-- **Data Source Indicators**: Clear visual indicators showing whether data is live, cached (with last update time), or demo
+- **Data Source States**: "live" (real-time data), "cached" (last known good), or "failed" (no data available)
-- **User-Friendly Error Messages**: Technical errors are translated into clear explanations with recovery guidance
+- **Visual Failure Indicators**: Cards show "---" and "No data" with reduced opacity when APIs fail
-- **Error Classification**: Distinguishes between rate limits, API errors, network issues, and mainnet offline states
+- **Error Classification**: Distinguishes between rate limits (429), authentication failures (401), API errors (500/502), and network issues

 ### Feature Specifications
 - **Dashboard**: Real-time network stats, recent blocks, transactions, and charts.